luchiansienna/CreditAgricoleFE/README.md

 2. **npm start** to start the app on local machine

 Hitting GET on the /api/productlist endpoint will return the list of products with ID and name, 10 hardcoded products.
 The second enpoint is the price list websocket /ws/productprices , which returns the price list array every second.
-The prices are generated randomly, a number between 1 and 100.
+The prices are generated randomly, a decimal number between 1 and 100.

 ## CSS Styling